Udaykir02/GDP_Group-3/UseCase Iteration 2.md

 3. Suppliers can change or downgrade their programs as needed after receiving notifications prior to the dates of membership renewal.

 **Results:** In order to guarantee that they have access to the services required to support their business operations, vendors efficiently manage their subscriptions.

+### Use Case 14: Inventory Management for Vendors

+**Objective:** Offer vendors the resources they need to effectively manage the inventory of their products within the app.

+**Interactions:**
+1. Using the admin interface, vendors can add, update, or remove products from their inventory.
+2. The system notifies vendors when supply levels are low and provides inventory tracking.
+3. The analysis of inventory data can provide valuable information about sales patterns and stock optimization.

+**Results:** Suppliers maximize their product options, minimize stockouts, and maintain precise inventory levels.